Taliik/crate-spark-pipeline/README.md

 * [How to choose algorithms for Microsoft Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-algorithm-choice)
 * [Essentials of Machine Learning Algorithms](https://www.analyticsvidhya.com/blog/2015/08/common-machine-learning-algorithms/)

+If there are still doubts regarding a suiting machine learning algorithm, some experiments can be made.

 ---

-For [this projects problem](https://www.burakkanber.com/blog/machine-learning-naive-bayes-1/), Naive Bayes seems to be a good and well performing solution.
+After running some experiments, [the results](https://docs.google.com/spreadsheets/d/1IdbGhvVd2GMRGay1ujecE5SLtt76IbxE_kG-tArEG2Q/edit?usp=sharing) show that Naive Bayes seems to be a good and well performing solution for this use case.

 ### Pipelining